ankrh/MCmatlab/README.md

 ### Model files:
 In MCmatlab, you set up your model in a single m-file.
 You can find some examples to get you started in the root folder of MCmatlab.
 A complete list of parameters that can be set is provided below.

+### MATLAB function definitions
+MCmatlab makes extensive use of user-defined functions, passed into the simulation in the form of function handles.
+For more information, see `https://www.mathworks.com/help/matlab/matlab_prog/creating-a-function-handle.html`.
+Inside other functions, nested functions can be defined anywhere, but in the main model file script, MATLAB requires that all functions are defined at the end of the m file.

 ### Media properties:
 The optical properties of all media are defined in a function at the end of the model file.
 The examples contain some media you can modify or copy-paste to your own model file, or you define your own media from scratch in your own models.
+All media properties functions must start with this line: `mediaProperties = MCmatlab.mediumProperties;` in order to initialize the `mediaProperties` variable as an array of `mediumProperties` objects.
 Make sure that each media in a single model file has its distinct "j"-number, as this is the number you will refer to when building your model in the geometry function (see below).

-Each medium can be specified with up to 10 properties (fields in the struct):
+Each medium can be specified with up to 13 properties.
+Many of these may be specified either as a scalar or as function handles that can take wavelength, fluence rate (FR), temperature (T) and fractional damage (FD) as input:
 - `name` - A char array containing the name of the medium, used for the visualization.
 - `mua` - The absorption coefficient in units of 1/cm.
+May be (a) scalar, (b) a function handle taking wavelength as input or (c) a function handle taking wavelength, FR, T and FD as inputs.
 - `mus` - The scattering coefficient in units of 1/cm.
+May be (a) scalar, (b) a function handle taking wavelength as input or (c) a function handle taking wavelength, FR, T and FD as inputs.
 - `g` - The scattering anisotropy (the mean cosine to the scattering angle), to be used in the Henyey-Greenstein phase function.
 It has no units.
+May be (a) scalar, (b) a function handle taking wavelength as input or (c) a function handle taking wavelength, FR, T and FD as inputs.
 - `customPhaseFunc` - An alternative to specifying `g`.
-This is a char array that is a MATLAB-evaluateable expression that specifies the scattering phase function as a function of theta.
+If specified, this must be a function handle that takes wavelength and polar scattering angle as inputs and yields the scattering phase function as output.
 This function does not need to be normalized.
-- `PY` - The power yield of fluorescence, that is, watts of fluorescence emitted relative to watts of excitation light absorbed.
-This field is mutually exclusive with `QY`.
-It has no units.
+- `n` - The refractive index.
+May be (a) scalar or (b) a function handle taking wavelength as input.
 - `QY` - The quantum yield of fluorescence, that is, photons of fluorescence emitted relative to excitation photons absorbed.
-This is related to the power yield through a factor of model.MC.lambda/model.FMC.lambda.
-This field is mutually exclusive with `PY`.
 It has no units.
+May be (a) scalar, (b) a function handle taking wavelength as input or (c) a function handle taking wavelength, FR, T and FD as inputs.
+- `ES` - The emission spectrum of the fluorescence emission, if any.
+Doesn't need to be normalized.
+May be (a) scalar, (b) a function handle taking wavelength as input or (c) a function handle taking wavelength, FR, T and FD as inputs.
 - `VHC` - The volumetric heat capacity of the medium in units of J/(cm^3 K).
+May be (a) scalar or (b) a function handle taking T and FD as inputs.
 - `TC` - The thermal conductivity of the medium in units of W/(cm K).
+May be (a) scalar or (b) a function handle taking T and FD as inputs.
 - `E` - The Arrhenius activation energy in units of J/mol.
+Must be scalar.
 - `A` - The Arrhenius pre-exponential factor in units of 1/s.
+Must be scalar.
+- `nBins` - The number of bins (sub-media) to split the medium into in case of media that have properties that depend on fluence rate (FR), temperature (T) or fractional damage (FD).
+Must be scalar.

-For Monte Carlo simulations, `name`, `mua`, `mus` and `g` need be specified for all media.
+For Monte Carlo simulations, `name`, `mua`, `mus` and either `g` or `customPhaseFunc` need be specified for all media.

-For fluorescence Monte Carlo simulations, the `PY` or `QY` field must additionally be specified for those media that fluoresce.
+For fluorescence Monte Carlo simulations, the `QY` and `ES` properties must additionally be specified for those media that fluoresce.

 For heat simulations, `VHC` and `TC` must be specified for all media.